GSA/search-gov/README.markdown

         cap deploy

 11. Mark story as "Delivered".
-This means it's ready and visible for acceptance testing on the demo environment
+This means it's ready and visible for acceptance testing on the demo environment.
+Add an acceptance test in the story comments so someone else can easily verify what you have done.

 12. Goto Step 1